-India is a large and diverse country comprising 29 states and 7 union territories equalling a total of 36 entities each with their regional languages and cultures.
+India is a large and diverse country comprising 29 states and 7 union territories, equalling a total of 36 entities, each with its regional languages and cultures.
 The most celebrated festival among the multicultural people of India and the Indian diaspora is Diwali or Deepawali in Sanskrit, literally meaning a row of lamps.
 Diwali is celebrated by Hindus, Jains, and Sikhs across the world, although the religious significance and practices may differ by region.
 The true spirit of Diwali is in the spiritual victory of light over darkness, good over evil and knowledge over ignorance.

 Preparations and rituals begin two days before Diwali and continue two days after, with each day having its own significance.
 Diwali is on the third of the five auspicious days.
-It is on the last day of the fortnight, also the darkest night of the Hindu lunar calendar in the month of Kartik, which is typically between mid-October to mid-November.
+On the last day of the fortnight, it is also the darkest night of the Hindu lunar calendar in the month of Kartik, which is typically between mid-October to mid-November.

 Diwali is known as the festival of lights.
-Homes, offices, and shops are illuminated a few days before Diwali using diyas which are small earthen containers that hold oil and a cotton wick, lit to drive away evil.
-Intricate patterns and designs are made using brightly colored sand along with seasonal flower petals.
+Homes, offices, and shops are illuminated a few days before Diwali using diyas, which are small earthen containers that hold oil and a cotton wick, lit to drive away evil.
+Intricate patterns and designs are made using brightly coloured sand along with seasonal flower petals.
 The night sky is always full of fireworks in celebration of the festival!

 Prayer and worship are offered to goddess Laxmi, the goddess of wealth and prosperity, in a traditional Laxmi Pooja.

 Kali Chaudash/ Choti Diwali/ Naraka Chaturdasi